 Medsafe has granted provisional approval of the AstraZeneca COVID-19 vaccine for individuals age 18 years of age and older.

 An agreement has been made with Novavax to purchase 10.72 million doses of a COVID-19 vaccine.
 Novavax is a two-dose protein subunit vaccine.

 Medsafe has granted provisional approval of the Novavax COVID-19 vaccine for individuals age 18 years of age and older.

 New Zealand secured 2 million doses of the Janssen vaccine through an advance purchase agreement in 2020.

-Medsafe has granted provisional approval of the Janssen vaccine, but provisional approval does not mean that we have committed to using the Janssen vaccine in New Zealand.
+Medsafe has granted provisional approval of the Janssen vaccine for primary courses and boosters, but no decisions have been made about using the Janssen vaccine in New Zealand.